BradenS-eng/IRISApp/README.md

 # IRISApp

-IRISApp is a desktop analysis and data-collection tool for the IRIS Infrared Imaging Suite.
+IRISApp is a desktop analysis and data-collection tool for the InfraRed Imaging Station (IRIS).
 It helps organize tube-fin flow experiments, collect Arduino sensor output, import infrared/FLIR data, compare experiments, and generate heat-map, linear-profile, and time-series plots from a single GUI.